trust-mfn-berlin/animals-as-objects/vault/material.lions-or-cows.md

 [^5]: One shareholder successfully objected, preventing the construction of an exhibition hall and all of the ensuing financial plans.
 Zoological Garden management to the Ministry of Agriculture, Domains, and Forests, 29.07.1903, AZGB O 0/1/94.

 [^6]: The zoo committed itself, in turn, to providing teachers and students at both universities with free entry.
-Cf. “Geschäftsbericht über das Jahr 1904”, Actien-Verein des Zoologischen Gartens zu Berlin, Berlin 1905; “Geschäftsbericht über das Jahr 1912”, Actien-Verein des zoologischen Gartens zu Berlin, Berlin 1913.
+Cf. “Geschäftsbericht über das Jahr 1904”, Actien-Verein des zoologischen Gartens zu Berlin, Berlin 1905; “Geschäftsbericht über das Jahr 1912”, Actien-Verein des zoologischen Gartens zu Berlin, Berlin 1913.

 [^7]: Ministry of Agriculture, Domains, and Forests to the Aktienvereins des zoologischen Gartens, 19.12.1908, AZGB O 0/1/94.